InterDigitalInc/CompressAI-Vision/README.md

 bash scripts/env_cuda.sh 11.8
 ```

-Then, install the different models and related dependencies using
+Then, install the different models and related dependencies (with default versions) using
 ```
 bash scripts/install.sh
 ```